-- For Lower School students, if a student feels well enough to complete some work while at home, please reach out to their teachers. - For students in grades 7-12, if a student feels well enough to complete some work while at home, Google Classroom is a great place for them to look for assignments.
+- For Lower School students, if a student feels well enough to complete some work while at home, please reach out to their teachers. - For students in grades 7-12, if a student feels well enough to complete some work while at home (assignments can be found on the Middle School class site or Google Classroom for Upper School).
 Middle and Upper School students should always follow up with their teachers when they return to school.